zimolzak/psci-resource-proposal/aug22.md

-# (4) Strategy: Implement electronic health record-based trigger and prepare for chart review

-VA facilities may use EHR data to inform their measurement of diagnostic safety.
-This approach could also be augmented with the strategy of soliciting information about diagnostic safety directly from clinicians.
-Additionally, facilities should address the following points:

-1. Identify the appropriate EHR data warehouse for queries

-2. Who will access the data warehouse and support the team with EHR queries?

-3. Is there a team member who understands clinical data quality/validation?

-4. Identify the process for requesting EHR data, running queries, and generating reports

-Each site should decide who within the organization is ultimately going to receive the data, meaning who is going to take action based on it.[^5] In previous projects, database personnel at certain sites did not know the names of the clinical team members who would validate e-trigger cases; this should be avoided.
-Communication with end users will also guide the format in which recipients wish to receive feedback and ensure all the desired data elements will be retrieved by the e-trigger code.
-See also: VA's *Communication Of Test Results Toolkit*.[^6]

 # (5) Review: Review of e-trigger identified cases to confirm accuracy, and any required e-trigger customization

 An important step in the development of any e-trigger is ensuring its